 PhD Studentship Opportunities in Economics

-The School of Economics at the University of Surrey is offering full-time doctoral (postgraduate research) studentships in Economics starting in October 2017.
-The studentships will cover tuition fees, and provide maintenance for a total of up to £17,000 pa*.
+The School of Economics at the University of Surrey is offering a full-time doctoral (postgraduate research) studentship in Economics starting in October 2017.
+The studentship will cover tuition fees, and provide maintenance for a total of up to £17,000 pa*.
 Both EU and non EU applicants are eligible.

 Our new premium doctoral programme comprises two years of high quality training and two years that focus on independent research.
 During this four-year doctoral programme you will undertake a structured, supervised programme of scholarly research leading to a thesis that makes an original contribution to knowledge and is of a standard appropriate for publication in high-quality refereed journals.

 We aim to provide a PhD programme which provides training to students whether in preparation for an academic career or for a career at the research unit of Central Banks, Government and International bodies.

 The first two years are focused on course work with the first year providing fundamental training in Microeconomics, Macroeconomics and Econometrics.
 The second year offers several advanced and topic-specific courses which allow specialisation.
 The last two years are dedicated to research work, leading to a dissertation, under the guidance of a chosen supervisor and co-supervisor.